Skip to main content

 Le Va’s Mana Akiaki: LifeKeepers for Māori training supports communities to protect and uplift each other through culturally grounded suicide prevention training and resources – led by Māori, for Māori.
 When our people are equipped to notice distress, connect and respond in mana-enhancing ways, lives are saved.

 For Pacific communities, the data show rates that remain steady.
-Behind these numbers are families, churches and villages who continue to carry deep grief and also powerful resilience.
+Behind these numbers are families, churches and villages who continue to carry deep grief and powerful resilience.
 Le Va’s FLO: Pasifika for Life and Mānava Ola: LifeKeepers for Pacific trainings strengthen the protective factors within Pacific culture – connection, faith and family – that help keep our communities safe.

 ‘Wayfinders of the Digital Moana’ is a Pasifika-inspired story written by Iaheto Ah Hi, a New Zealand author and actor of Samoan and Tokelauan descent.